jeremyrsellars/gratitude-generative-testing/src/gratitude.generative-testing/resources/public/slides/30_simple_generators.md

 <style class='before-speaker-note'></style>

+* This is mostly an "idea talk," meant to encourage you to think about how generative testing could help you.
+The particulars of the programming language and library aren't that important.
+In the last slide, I'll point you to resources that may help.
 * Haskell: [QuickCheck](https://wiki.haskell.org/Introduction_to_QuickCheck1)
 * Clojure: [Clojure.Spec](https://clojure.org/guides/spec), which generates data according to a specification using a QuickCheck-inspired property-based testing library called [Test.Check](https://github.com/clojure/test.check).
 * C#/.Net: [FsCheck](https://fscheck.github.io/FsCheck) is a QuickCheck-inspired property based testing framework implemented in F#.
 It has good support for C#, as well.